pubkey/rxdb/.github/ISSUE_TEMPLATE.md

   It is very unlikely that you want to create an issue.

   ## You have found a bug?
-  -> Create a pull request where you tried to reproduce the problem or at least haven shown that you tried to do so.
+  -> Create a pull request where you tried to reproduce the problem or at least have shown that you tried to do so.
      You can start by using the bug-report template: https://github.com/pubkey/rxdb/blob/master/test/unit/bug-report.test.ts Also read the bug checklist here: https://github.com/pubkey/rxdb/blob/master/orga/bug-checklist.md